 If your unit is pre summer 2009 you could upgrade your rudder.
 The new version has both improved balance and more power.
-You may also be a good candidate for the Extendable Vane.
+You are also an ideal candidate for the XT Vane.

 Wear Points

 The following spare parts are the common wear points and replacements are included in the Offshore Spares Kit.